Frequently Asked Questions

 What’s the value of computer glasses?

-BluTech lenses help to protect the eyes from the damage and discomfort that can result from extended viewing of LED-lit screens on computers, TVs, phones, tablets, and other devices.
+Blue Zero and BluTech lenses help to protect the eyes from the damage and discomfort that can result from extended viewing of LED-lit screens on computers, TVs, phones, tablets, and other devices.
 BluTech lenses are also helpful for those whose night-driving vision is impaired by oncoming headlights.
-These lenses block 98% of high-energy blue UV light, thus protecting the inside of the eye and helping to maintain normal sleep patterns.
+These lenses block high-energy blue light, thus protecting the inside of the eye and helping to maintain normal sleep patterns.
 These lenses include anti-reflective (non-glare) treatment to further optimize vision.
 They are available for use both indoors and outdoors, in any frame style, and can be worn with or without a prescription.
 Some are free of color and some have a beige tint.
 How you plan to use these will determine which is right for you.

 How long does it take to get a pair of eyeglasses?

-Eyeglasses can be ready in as little as two days to as much as ten days, depending on the particulars.
+Eyeglasses can be ready in as little as two days to as much as two weeks, depending on the particulars.
 Complex prescriptions and certain lens features require more time.
 We leave the fabricating of your eyeglasses to laboratory professionals.
 At Bronze Optical, we promise to take more than an hour making your glasses!